07 Dec How To Decorate Your Front Door Ready For Christmas

 Hang a Ribbon (Without a Door Knocker)

-As mentioned above, the last thing you want to do is be drilling holes and forcing nails and screws into it.
+As mentioned above, the last thing you want to do is be drilling holes and forcing nails and screws into them.
 Using a ribbon can again be an effective alternative.

 However, if you don’t have a door knocker to hang the wreath from, you can feel almost lost as to where you can attach it.
 Yet, we have an answer;